Skip to main content

 Display technologies accelerate control room transformation

 Control rooms have their genesis in the 1920s when there was an increasing need for factories to oversee production from a central location.
 The benefit of a concentrated operational command and control centre quickly became apparent.
 They allowed enhanced communications between departments; better overall operations coordination, and a rapid, coordinated response to emergencies.
-These centralised operations centres improved efficiency, greatly reduced costs, increased operational reliability, and provided higher overall levels of security.
+These central operations facilities improved efficiency, greatly reduced costs, increased operational reliability, and provided higher overall levels of security.

 Initially control rooms were massive with varieties of buttons, switches, and gauges.
 Each panel typically required an individual operator to manually manage its buttons and actuators.
 Things have changed significantly since then.
 Modern control rooms no longer require the archetypal white coated technician, replete with a clipboard, standing in front of bank of flashing lights and quivering VU meters.
 Modern control rooms place far greater emphasis on the interaction of the operator and support technology.
 Instead of the operators simply interpreting unintuitive data readouts, they are fed multiple data streams in easily understood formats that assists them to make robust decisions.
 Control rooms continue to change and transform as more data at higher resolution is managed.
-With that in mind, operator comfort and safety, ergonomics, optimisation of space, and convenience of movement are now considered every bit as vital as used information systems.
+With that in mind, operator comfort and safety, ergonomics, space efficiency, and convenience of movement are now considered every bit as vital as the information systems.

 To help operators cope with this ever-changing environment, a range of tools and technologies have been developed that assist in the collection and processing of vast amounts of information.
 Human machine interfaces (HMIs) are not only migrating to larger screens, they are also spreading to tablets and smartphones that allow workers to easily operate outside the control room.